iDempiere-micro/web/README.md

-# iDempire micro - highly modularized Java + Kotlin OSGi back-end compatible with iDempiere
+# iDempiere micro - highly modularized Java + Kotlin OSGi back-end compatible with iDempiere

 When building a new business system there is a lot of stuff you can reuse.
 Most of the well-known libraries give you reuse on the technological level: logging, users, access control etc.